pivotal/blog/content/post/spring-boot-configuration-in-kotlin.md

 - Spring Boot
 - Kotlin
 date: 2016-02-18T8:29:50-07:00
-draft: true
+draft: false
 short: |
   What do Spring Boot configuration classes look like in Kotlin?
 title: "The Journey of a Spring Boot application from Java 8 to Kotlin, part 2: Configuration Classes"
 ---

 In the [first post](/post/spring-boot-application-with-kotlin/) of this series, we looked at the conversion of a Spring Boot application class from Java 8 to Kotlin.
+The nice thing about these migrations is that they can be done incrementally since Kotlin plays very nicely with legacy Java.
+In fact, it was one of the design considerations for the language.

 In this second post, we will look at the conversion of a configuration class into Kotlin.

 Here is an example of a Spring Boot configuration class as written in Java 8: